-This book provides information about the various types of seizures and what it is like for the person living with them and their caregiver.
-It is written in layman’s terms, by a man with epilepsy who shares his knowledge and experience.
-Rated as medical; with a technical review by the epileptologist at Johns Hopkins Hospital.
+Jon's books provide information about the various types of seizures and what it is like for the person living with them and their caregiver.
+They are written in layman’s terms, by a man with epilepsy who shares his knowledge and experience.

 Jon adds, "I have learned more about what my parents and siblings experienced with my first seizure as I work with the parents of very young children with seizures.
 Watching an adult have a generalized tonic-clonic seizure can be terrifying for people who do not know what a seizure is, especially with someone they love.
 Seeing a child have a seizure is considerably more difficult and emotionally stressful.
 I was four years old when I had my first seizure."